NATE Certification for HVAC Techs: Exams, Cost, Renewal

 When you pass a NATE exam, you’re proving you’ve got the skills to install, maintain, and troubleshoot heating and cooling systems the right way.

-Not a requirement to work in HVAC— but definitely a door-opener if you want top jobs and better pay.
+Not a requirement to work in HVAC, but a door-opener if you want top jobs and better pay.

 Should You Get NATE Certified?